ni/install-systemlink-enterprise/release-notes/2023-10/README.md

 ## Upgrade Considerations

-- DataFrame Service removed Kafka dependency
+- DataFrame Service Kafka dependency has been removed
     - The DataFrame Service now uses a more efficient method for writing data to new tables, replacing Kafka.
 The DataFrame Service will still use Kafka for data ingestion for tables created before the 2023-10 release, while tables created after upgrading to the 2023-10 release will have data written directly to S3 storage.
 This changes leads to greatly reduced resource utilization.
     - After upgrading to the 2023-10 release, you can safely remove Kafka from your cluster once all pre-upgrade tables are set to readonly.
 Please note that disabling Kafka may lead to data loss if pre-upgrade tables are not readonly, because any buffered data may not get written to storage.
     - Refer to [Remove-Kafka-from-the-cluster.md](https://github.com/ni/install-systemlink-enterprise/tree/2023-10/release-notes/2023-10/Remove-Kafka-from-the-cluster.md) for detailed instructions.